Uniswap/v3-periphery/testnet-deploys.md

 and supporting contracts (e.g. `WETH9`, `Multicall2`) are all
 deployed to testnets.

+Note these addresses are not final, they will be changed as we make final updates to the periphery repository.
-These addresses are as of the following package versions:
+These addresses are given as of the following releases (tagged commits + npm packages):

 - `@uniswap/v3-core`: `1.0.0-rc.2`
 - `@uniswap/v3-periphery`: `1.0.0-beta.20`